- Part Time

 - Proctology and Functional Bowel Disorders

 Each module is delivered in two-week topics, with learning outcomes mapped to the UK ISCP colorectal surgery curriculum.
-You will also be required to undertake approximately 10 hours of independent study each week, including:
+Every student is different, but you will be required to undertake up to 10 hours of independent study each week, which can include:

 - Discussing an online clinical case with your peers to draw out learning opportunities and evidence-based practice